-The Manager considers and evaluates ESG characteristics, as an important component of their credit analysis discipline, when making investment decisions.
-The Manager utilises the NB ESG Quotient criteria, as part of the Portfolio construction and investment management process.
+The Manager and the Sub-Investment Manager promote and evaluate ESG characteristics, as an important component of their credit analysis discipline, when making investment decisions.
+The Manager and the Sub-Investment Manager utilise the NB ESG Quotient criteria as part of the Portfolio construction and investment management process.
 As noted above, NB ESG Quotient assigns weightings to environmental, social and governance characteristics for each sector to derive the NB ESG Quotient rating.
 Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
 Issuers with a poor NB ESG Quotient rating especially where these are not being addressed by that issuer, are more likely to be removed from the investment universe or divested from the Portfolio.